Sorting Data in Excel VBA

 Sub MultiLevelSort() Worksheets("Sheet1").Sort.SortFields.Clear Worksheets("Sheet1").UsedRange.Sort Key1:=Range("E1"), Key2:=Range("C1"), Header:=xlYes, _ Order1:=xlAscending, Order2:=xlDescending End Sub

 This prevents the problem if you use the method ‘End(xlDown)’ to define the sort range.
 If there is a blank cell in the middle of the data, then anything after the blank cell will not be included, whereas UsedRange goes down to the last active cell in the worksheet.

-Since Excel 2007, sorting by the background colour of a cell is now possible, which provides enormous flexibility when designing your sort code in VBA
+Since Excel 2007, sorting by the background color of a cell is now possible, which provides enormous flexibility when designing your sort code in VBA.

-This code will sort the sample data range (A2:A6) based on the cell background colour.
-Note that there is now an additional parameter called ‘SortOn’ which has the value of ‘xlSortOnCellColor’
+This code will sort the sample data range (A2:A6) based on the cell background color.
+Note that there is now an additional parameter called ‘SortOn’ which has the value of ‘xlSortOnCellColor’.

 Note that the ‘SortOn’ parameter can only be used by a worksheet object and not by a range object.

 Because of this the code is more complicated than for a sort using cell values.